Intel-bigdata/SSM/docs/admin-user-guide.md

 conditions are true.
 By writing rules, a user can easily manage their cluster and adjust its behavior for certain purposes.

-User need to define the rule first based on his/her requirements.
+User need to define the rule first based on the requirements.
 A rule has the following format,

 <img src="./image/rule-syntax.png" width="481" height="208" />

 A rule contains four parts, Object to manipulate, trigger, conditions and commands. “:” and “|” are used as the separator to separate different rule part.
-These two characters are reserved for SSM, cannot be used in rule content, otherwise rule parse will fail.

 Detail information of each rule part are listed in following tables.